department-of-veterans-affairs/va.gov-team/products/disability/526ez/toxic-exposure.md

 If we used the "other approach considered", we would make toxic exposure mutually exclusive of any of the other service connection options.
 This would not reflect reality for many cases and would mean that the Veteran would only be able to provide information on follow-up questions related to one of these radio button options.

-### Indicating dates for locations

-## Background on decisions

 ### None of these locations and I'm not sure checkboxes

 #### Current approach

-The current approach is to keep I’m not sure mainly as a comfort choice for Veterans, "None of the locations" is also a helper for users, to ease discomfort with leaving it blank.
+The current approach is to keep "I’m not sure" mainly as a comfort choice for Veterans, "None of the locations" is also a helper for users, to ease discomfort with leaving it blank.
 They can select I’m not sure as well as locations.
 If a Veteran selects None of these locations and a location, that will trigger a validation error for them to uncheck either a location or None of these locations in order to move forward.

 ![Screen showing a checkbox group of service locations plus "None of these locations" and "I'm not sure".
 "Lebanon" and "None of these locations" are both checked.
 There's a displayed error message of "You selected a location, and 'None of these locations'.
 You'll need to uncheck one of these options to continue."](https://github.com/department-of-veterans-affairs/va.gov-team/assets/151068099/8105423c-bc09-4bcb-8f99-ab862f5c9923 "Gulf War Locations 3")